 You’ll now have a full pattern you can access whenever you’d like to use it to fill an element of a project.
 Next, we’ll take a look at some different ways you can use your new pattern while working in Photoshop.

 Putting Your Custom Repeating Pattern To Use

 There are different ways you can use your pattern, from using it to fill shapes to using it as a border for a shape or an image.
 Let’s take a look at our pattern in action by filling a shape with the pattern.

-First, I’ve created a new document and added a new shape by heading to the Shape tool.
+First, I’ve created a new document and added a new shape by heading to the Shape Tool (U).

-To fill this shape with the pattern you’ve made, head to the Options bar, click the Fill area and, in the panel that appears, click the Patterns icon on the far right.
+To fill this shape with the pattern you’ve made, head to the Options bar, click the Fill area, and in the panel that appears, click the Patterns icon on the right.

 Here, you will see the pattern you’ve made below the default shape categories.